Kinkaku-ji

 What is the best way to get to Kinkaku-ji from Kyoto Station?

-Take city bus #101 or #205 from Kyoto Station to Kinkakuji-michi bus stop (approximately 40 minutes).
+Take city bus #101 or #205 from Kyoto Station's bus terminal D3 (Karasuma Exit) to Kinkakuji-michi bus stop (about 40 minutes, 230 yen flat fare).
 The temple is a 5-minute walk from the bus stop.
+The Karasuma subway plus a transfer bus from Kitaoji Station is faster (about 30 minutes total) and avoids traffic during peak seasons.

 Is there parking at Kinkaku-ji?